iamwhil/graph19/README.md

 This will query our post just fine.
 But what about the user?
 Well we could add a user field to the post_type that references the Users component's user type.
 But ... remember that whole separate but equal thing?
 Injustice.
 So here we just keep our components separate.

-So lets build a concern over in the users that adds the user to the post.
+So lets build a concern over in the users component that adds the user field to the post type.

 ```
 # components/users/app/graphql/users/concerns/post_type_fields.rb